SetVenue Property Owner Agreement

 Hosts must accurately describe the property's physical accessibility features in the Listing, including entrance steps or ramps, hallway and doorway widths, restroom accessibility, parking, and any sensory or other accessibility-relevant features.
 Hosts are independently responsible for compliance with applicable accessibility laws (including the ADA Title III, the California Disabled Persons Act, and the Unruh Civil Rights Act).
 SetVenue is committed to working toward WCAG 2.1 Level AA conformance for the Platform itself; Hosts are responsible for the physical accessibility of their properties.

-5.2 Tax Information; 1099-K Mechanics
+5.2 Tax Information; W-9; 1099 Mechanics

-As a condition of receiving payouts, you must provide accurate tax information — including a completed Form W-9 or other documentation required by Stripe or applicable law.
+As a condition of receiving payouts, you must provide accurate tax information — for Platform-collect payouts, a completed Form W-9 submitted to SetVenue (stored encrypted as described in the Privacy Policy); for Direct-routing payouts, the documentation required by Stripe.
 Failure to maintain current tax information may result in payout delay or backup withholding under IRC § 3406.
-Tax forms (including Form 1099-K, where applicable) may be issued by Stripe or by SetVenue, depending on regulatory allocation under 26 U.S.C. § 6050W; you will be notified of the issuing party.

 Post-OBBB threshold.
 The federal 1099-K threshold was reverted by the One Big Beautiful Bill Act (Pub.
 L. 119-21 § 70432, signed July 4, 2025) to $20,000 in gross payments and 200 transactions per calendar year, retroactive to TY 2022.
 State thresholds (e.g., MA, VT, MD) may be lower; Hosts in those states should expect a state-issued 1099-K at the applicable state threshold.